pclubiitk/Campus-Discuss-Backend/README.md

 #### Fetch Posts by User
 To display posts corresponding to a user
 ```
-url:/users/<int:pk>/posts
+url : /users/<int:pk>/posts
-method: GET
+method : GET
-comments:pk in url is the primary key for user
+comments : pk in url is the primary key for user
 ```
 ### Posts
 #### Create Post